 You must make them a ritual!

 This means you must commit to them on a regular basis until they become a healthy new habit.
 The best way to do this is to decide how and when you are going to practice your affirmations, and note it down somewhere prominent.
+Scribbling things down helps to make them feel like a more formal promise to yourself and works as a fantastic form of accountability.

-Writing things down helps to make them feel like a more formal promise to yourself and works as a form of accountability.
-But, don’t consider affirmations a chore – they’re a form of self-care.
+Don’t consider affirmations a chore – they’re a form of self-care.
 Committing to a routine of positive self-talk is one of the best things you can do for your self-confidence, self-esteem, and self-worth.

 What Are the Best Daily Morning Affirmations For Being Positive in Life?